Projects

 Conservation Action Plan

-TNCC and conservation partners are working together to develop a Conservation Action Plan (CAP) for the Thompson Watershed.
-This will act as a framework to identify and co-invest in shared priority actions to help maintain healthy fish and wildlife populations, plants and habitats, and ecological functions in the Thompson Watershed for the next ten years.
+TNCC and conservation partners have worked together to develop a Conservation Action Plan (CAP) for the Thompson Watershed.
+This now acts as a framework to identify and co-invest in shared priority actions to help maintain healthy fish and wildlife populations, plants and habitats, and ecological functions in the Thompson Watershed for the next ten years.

 Conservation Planning for Climate Change

-Together with the Okanagan Collaborative Conservation Program (OCCP), TNCC is working on Conservation Planning for Climate Change in the Thompson Okanagan, a multi-year initiative to connect conservation planning, Indigenous knowledge and climate change modelling to support sustainable land use decision-making.
+Together with the Okanagan Collaborative Conservation Program (OCCP), TNCC worked on Conservation Planning for Climate Change in the Thompson Okanagan, a multi-year initiative to connect conservation planning, Indigenous knowledge and climate change modelling to support sustainable land use decision-making.